Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 To test outside of Docker, simply run `npm run start:prod` from the terminal.

-While running the docker container the api host is provided as a environment variable.
+While running the docker container the api host is provided as an environment variable.
 That is then read when rendering the app on the server.

 ```bash
 # build docker